Tree Pests & Diseases

 Trees under stress are more susceptible to insect infestations.
 The best approach to keep your tree(s) healthy and less vulnerable to insect infestations is to water between rainfalls, protect your trees from root or trunk damage, and avoid the use of herbicides or excessive salts in the soils near trees.
 The City does not recommend chemical treatments; however, homeowners can speak to a certified arborist or a local garden centre if they would like to know more about treatment options.

 Finally, please be patient.
-This is an emerging pest issue and we do not have all the answers yet, but will let you know when we do.
+This is an emerging pest issue and we do not have all the answers yet.
+Updates on the overall impact and response efforts will be communicated to the public as information becomes available.

 Dutch Elm Disease